-These were still delicious and a good quick fix.
+These homemade thin mints were delicious and a good quick fix.
 I always try to buy a few boxes every year but I run out of the cookies so quickly, so this is a nice alternative.
-And since they are homemade, you can also decorate them and use different types of chocolates.
+And since they are homemade, you can also decorate them and use different types of chocolates if you want to customize them.

 Homemade Thin Mints